CorinaMurg/book-delivery/README.md

 9. **Accessibility Features**: I designed the application to be fully accessible.
 Please note, accessibility features for the cart modal are under development and will be available soon.
 ❌ Access modal via keyoard
+✔️ Aria-live to cart on first read
+❌ Cart update does not trigger aria-live
+❌ Add pronounciation to "read" for onbikes

 Lighthouse report on a11y
 ✔️ Color contrast